Bedroom count

 Takeaway

-The median rent for all rentals in Seminole, FL is equal to the median rent in Bardmoor, FL.
+The median rent for all rentals in Seminole, FL is 8% higher than the median rent in Bardmoor, FL.

 Explore rent trends in neighboring markets